near/docs/docs/concepts/gas.md

 ## Pessimistic gas price inflation

 A transactions may take several blocks before it completes.
-Due to dynamic gas price adjustments, later blocks might have to pay a higher gas price than when the transaction was signed.
-To guarantee that the transaction can still finish, the amount of tokens reserved when starting a transaction is increased by following the *pessimistic-inflation rule*.
+Due to dynamic gas price adjustments, later blocks may have a higher gas price than when the transaction was signed.
+To guarantee that the transaction can still finish, the amount of tokens reserved when starting a transaction is increased by the *pessimistic-inflation rule*.

-The pessimistic inflation rule means that the gas has to be purchased at the highest theoretical price that the transaction could reach.
-The extra spending is only temporary, the difference between the pessimistic and actual price will be refunded at the end of the transaction.
-This is the reason why in the explorer, you will see refunds after virtually every transaction that spans more than one block.
-Even if all gas has been spent.
+The pessimistic inflation rule means that the gas has to be purchased at the highest theoretical gas price that the transaction could reach.
+The extra spending is only temporary, the difference between the pessimistic and actual price is refunded when the transaction finishes.
+This is the reason why in the explorer, virtually every transaction that spans more than one block contains a refund, even if all the gas has been spent.

 By how much is the price inflated?
 It depends on how many blocks a transaction may take.
 A simple transaction that only sends tokens from one account to another can take between 2-3 blocks.
 - One block to subtract the money from the signer's account